 As a Sponsor you are responsible for the internet access provided to the visitor.
 Access must only be provisioned according to the following guidelines:

-- All Visitor access must adhere to the IT Acceptable Use Policy;
+- All Visitor access must adhere to the Acceptable Use of Technology Procedures (PDF)

 - As a sponsor you are also responsible for removing visitor access as soon as it is no longer required;

 - Internet access should only be provided to minors after you receive the appropriate consent forms.